+The National Cyber Security Center (NCSC) in the United Kingdom has warned of spearphishing attacks to gather information by Russian and Iranian state-sponsored actors.
+These cyber adversaries are using increasingly deceptive tactics, such as impersonating trusted contacts and crafting convincing emails to lure victims into revealing sensitive information.
 According to the Director of Operations at NCSC, Paul Chichester, threat actors based in Russia and Iran “continue to ruthlessly pursue their targets in an attempt to steal online credentials.”
-They are compromising sensitive systems.
+They are compromising sensitive systems, posing a serious threat to businesses, government entities, and individuals alike.

-Who Are These State-Sponsored Actors and How do They Operate?
+Who Are These State-Sponsored Actors and How Do They Operate?

 The SEABORGIUM group (aka Callisto, COLDLIVER, and TA446) is a Russian state-sponsored threat actor with a history of pulling off credential harvesting attacks.
 They create fake login pages, mimicking legitimate defense companies and nuclear research labs.

 The other group, APT42 (aka ITG18, TA453, and Yellow Garuda), assists Iran’s Islamic Revolutionary Guard Corps (IRGC).
 It is said to be connected with PHOSPHORUS and is part of Charming Kitten, which is a larger group.
-Although, there are similarities in the modus operandi of the two groups, however, there is no evidence that they are working together.
+Although there are similarities in the modus operandi of the two groups, however, there is no evidence that they are working together.

 According to the NCSC, the attacks are aimed at sectors like government organizations, NGOs, academia, defense, think tanks, journalists, activists, and politicians.
-The threat actors operate by sending tailored messages to the targets after doing thorough research on their identities, interests, as well as professional and social circles.
-This method is known as spear-phishing.
-After gaining trust of the targets, malicious links are sent to them in order to steal their credentials, which are then used to log in to email accounts and to gain access to sensitive information.
+The threat actors operate by sending tailored messages to the targets after doing thorough research on their identities, and interests, as well as professional and social circles.
+This method is known as spearphishing.
+After gaining the trust of the targets, malicious links are sent to them in order to steal their credentials, which are then used to log in to email accounts and to gain access to sensitive information.

 Spear phishing involves the attacker using information about your company or its employees to create persuasive and realistic messages.